Pagebanner

 Introduction

-Many applications and organizations use the week number of a date for some sort of identification or formatting purpose.
+Many applications and organizations use the week number of a date for some sort of identification, classification, or formatting purpose.
 However, what constitutes a week number, specifically when does Week 1 begin, is not always the same from one organization or application to another.
 This page describes worksheet formulas and VBA procedures that you can use to calculate a week number in a number of different manners.

 download You can download a workbook with all the formulas and functions on this page or you can download a VBA bas file containing the VBA functions.